 Without a redesign, over time the quality of your website will deteriorate, look out of date and even lose rank on the search engines.
 It will no longer be a viable marketing and sales tool.

-This is not ideal, as opportunities for website improvement are overlooked, tasks that can improve conversion rates are missed, and the website just doesn't perform as the ideal sales person for your company.
+This is not ideal, as opportunities for website improvement are overlooked, tasks that can improve conversion rates are missed, and the website just doesn't perform as the ideal sales person for your company (the goal of any kick ass website).
 In other words, “marketing atrophy” begins to set in as soon as you launch the new site.

 What is Growth Driven Design (GDD)?